Logo

 • No. The X-SYNC 2 chainrings are also compatible with our SRAM 11-speed components.
 Note: If using the X-SYNC 2 chainring with an SRAM 11-speed drivetrain, then you should use an SRAM 11-speed cha...
 See more

-• Can I use a non-SRAM chainring with EAGLE drivetrains? plus icon minus icon
+• Can I use a non-SRAM chainring on my EAGLE drivetrain? plus icon minus icon

-• No. We recommend only using SRAM components that are compatible with the Eagle ecosystem.
-We do not test components made by other manufacturers.
-Using third-party components can cause increased wea...
+• No. We do not test components made by other manufacturers and we recommend using only SRAM components that are compatible with the Eagle ecosystem.
+Using third-party components can cause increased ...
 See more

 • How do I tell the difference between SRAM X-SYNC 2 and original X-SYNC chainrings? plus icon minus icon